lukaszraczylo/graphql-monitoring-proxy/README.md

 You can check out the [example of combined deployment with RW and read-only hasura](static/kubernetes-single-deployment-with-ro.yaml).

+**Important:** When using a read-only Hasura instance connected to a PostgreSQL read replica, you **must** disable event trigger processing on that instance by setting `HASURA_GRAPHQL_EVENTS_FETCH_INTERVAL=0` in the read-only Hasura container environment variables.
+This prevents the read-only instance from attempting to process event triggers (which require write access to event log tables), avoiding "cannot set transaction read-write mode during recovery" errors.

 ### Resilience

 #### Circuit Breaker Pattern